A Fantasy Author's Adventures in Fiction & Life

 No AlgorithmsRepost

 Likes have no impact on visibility.
-Re-post just shares posts with whoever of the reposter’s followers is on their feed at that time.
-I’ve found this means my posts get the most interaction in their first 3 hours (if America is awake then).
-Early Aussie afternoons, when America and Europe are sleeping (except the night owls) tend to be VERY quiet.
+Re-posting just shares posts with whoever of your followers is on their following feed at that time.
+This means my posts get the most interaction in their first 3 hours (if America is awake then).

 So if you see a post you think is helpful/ enjoyable etc -repost it to your followers!
-This is our main way for anything worth seeing to get seen —and if you quote repost with topical words, (add a comment to the repost) this will often repost to feeds too).
+This is our main way for anything worth seeing to get seen.
+While most feeds I browse DON’T display reposts, they DO tend to display quote-reposts.
+So re-posting with your own comment/ thought is best for visibility.

 Ask Bsky Developers For Functions